Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/TROUBLESHOOTING.md

 ## General troubleshooting

 All app configuration service operations will throw a [RequestFailedException](https://docs.microsoft.com/dotnet/api/azure.requestfailedexception?view=azure-dotnet) on failure.
 When you interact with the library, errors returned by the service correspond to the same HTTP status codes returned for [REST API](https://learn.microsoft.com/azure/azure-app-configuration/rest-api/) requests.

-For example, if you try to retrieve a Configuration Setting that doesn't exist in your Configuration Store, a `404` error is returned, indicating `Not Found`.
+For example, if you try to retrieve a Configuration Setting that doesn't exist in your Configuration Store, an HTTP `404` status is returned, indicating `Not Found`.

 Here's an example of how to catch an exception using synchronous method: